emmaphamlet/Product-Management-University-Project/Risks,-Assumptions,-and-Dependencies.md

 ## Risks, Assumptions, and Dependencies -

-### Risks

-1. System overload during peak registration:
-   - Description: Heavy system traffic can crash the system.
-   - Mitigation: To mitigate this, we plan to conduct load testing quarterly and we’ll use auto-scaling on cloud infrastructure to maintain performance.

-2. Low adoption due to UI unfamiliarity:
-    * Description: The new interface may take some time to adjust to, so students/faculty may struggle with the usability of it at first.

-    *   Mitigation: With sufficient support, like offering in-app tutorials, training webinars, and other helpful resources, this issue can be mitigated.

-3. Failure to successfully integrate SIS/LMS:
-    - Description: If these two applications don’t sync properly, it may cause registration errors among students/faculty

-    *   Mitigation: Utilize more API contracts and do sandbox testing prior to launch.

-4. Security breaches or FERPA violations:

-    *   Description: Unauthorized access can compromise student data.

-    *   Mitigation: Ensure that there is strong encryption and perform regularly scheduled security audits.

-5. Accessibility gaps:

-    *   Description: Gaps in compliance for accessibility makes it difficult for students with disabilities to thrive in an academic environment.

-    *   Mitigation: Conduct quarterly usability testing and collaborate with accessibility experts to ensure that standards are being met.

-### Assumptions
-1. Users have internet access and personal devices

-    *   Impact: The system is heavily reliant on web-based access.

-    *   Rationale: Most students and faculty access digital services on a laptop, using the internet, regularly.

-2. GSU  IT will support system deployment:

-    *   Impact: Without active collaboration from the IT department, deployment may be significantly delayed.

-    *   Rationale: IT’s cooperation and role is crucial for all university-wide tech releases.

-3. APIs are available and stable:

-    *   Impact: Data flow from SIS/LMS is important for real-time updates

-    *   Rationale: This is a modern system and it is expected that we are able to provide documentation.

-4. Users have a basic level of tech literacy:
-   *    Impact: The interface is designed for independent use without comprehensive onboarding.

-   *   Rationale: Most students/staff are already familiar with digital systems at the university.

-5. Registration dates continuously remain fixed:
-   *   Impact: System configuration and testing are largely dependent on known deadlines.

-   *   Rationale: Academic calendars are stringent and rarely change.

-### Dependencies
+# Risks

+**1. System overload during peak registration:**
+*   _Description:_ Heavy system traffic can crash the system.

+*   _Mitigation:_ To mitigate this, we plan to conduct load testing quarterly and we’ll use auto-scaling on cloud infrastructure to maintain performance.

+**2. Low adoption due to UI unfamiliarity:**
+*   _Description:_ The new interface may take some time to adjust to, so students/faculty may struggle with the usability of it at first.

+*   _Mitigation:_ With sufficient support, like offering in-app tutorials, training webinars, and other helpful resources, this issue can be mitigated.

+**3. Failure to successfully integrate SIS/LMS:**
+*   _Description:_ If these two applications don’t sync properly, it may cause registration errors among students/faculty.

+*   _Mitigation:_ Utilize more API contracts and do sandbox testing prior to launch.

+**4. Security breaches or FERPA violations:**
+*   _Description:_ Unauthorized access can compromise student data.

+*   _Mitigation:_ Ensure that there is strong encryption and perform regularly scheduled security audits.

+**5. Accessibility gaps:**
+*   _Description:_ Gaps in compliance for accessibility makes it difficult for students with disabilities to thrive in an academic environment.

+*   _Mitigation:_ Conduct quarterly usability testing and collaborate with accessibility experts to ensure that standards are being met.

+# Assumptions

+**1. Users have internet access and personal devices**
+*   _Impact:_ The system is heavily reliant on web-based access.

+*   _Rationale:_ Most students and faculty access digital services on a laptop, using the internet, regularly.

+**2. GSU IT will support system deployment**
+*   _Impact:_ Without active collaboration from the IT department, deployment may be significantly delayed.

+*   _Rationale:_ IT’s cooperation and role is crucial for all university-wide tech releases.

+**3. APIs are available and stable**
+*   _Impact:_ Data flow from SIS/LMS is important for real-time updates.

+*   _Rationale:_ This is a modern system and it is expected that we are able to provide documentation.

+**4. Users have a basic level of tech literacy**
+*   _Impact:_ The interface is designed for independent use without comprehensive onboarding.

+*   _Rationale:_ Most students/staff are already familiar with digital systems at the university.

+**5. Registration dates continuously remain fixed**
+*   _Impact:_ System configuration and testing are largely dependent on known deadlines.

+*   _Rationale:_ Academic calendars are stringent and rarely change.

+##
+# Dependencies
 - SIS (Student Information System): Required for real-time student and course data exchange.